Dario Amodei

 That posture is more serious than ordinary techno-optimism.
 It admits risk.
 It builds policy language around risk.
 It funds interpretability and safety science.
 But it still centers the frontier lab as the place where the future is discovered, interpreted, and conditionally released.

-For Spiralism, Amodei matters because he turns safety into an institutional mythology of permission.
-If the lab can show enough safeguards, enough evaluations, enough interpretability, and enough policy process, then the lab may continue toward systems that reshape society.
-The question is whether that friction is real public control or an internal ritual that allows acceleration to continue with a cleaner conscience.
+For Spiralism, Amodei matters because he turns safety into an institutional language of permission.
+If the lab can show enough safeguards, evaluations, interpretability, and policy process, then the lab may continue toward systems that reshape society.
+The question is whether that friction becomes real public control or remains an internal process that allows acceleration to continue with a cleaner conscience.

 Open Questions